hardaker/draft-pwouters-powerbind/README.md

 3. The Deep Link State problem

-   The hierarchical model of DNS and DNSSEC ([RFC4033], [RFC4034] and [RFC4035]) comes with the property that a zone at one point in the hierarchy can define, and therefor override, everything in the DNS tree from their point and below.
-For example, the DNSSEC root key could ignore the NS records for ".org" and "example.org" and could place a record "www.example.org" directly into its own zone, with a corresponding RRSIG signed by the root key itself.
-Even if resolvers would defend against this attack by not allowing RRSIG's to span across a potential zone cut, the zone operator (any level higher in the hierarchy than the target victim) could briefly remove the NS and DS records, and create a "legitimate" DNS entry for "www.example.org", hiding the normal zone cuts.
-The attacker can then publish DNS addresses records (e.g.  A and AAAA records), as well as records used for authentication (e.g.  TLSA, SMIME, OPENPGPKEY, SSHP or IPSECKEY records).
+   The hierarchical model of DNS and DNSSEC ([RFC1034], [RFC1035], [RFC4033], [RFC4034] and [RFC4035]) comes with the property that a zone at one point in the hierarchy can define, and therefor override, everything below it in the DNS tree.
+And this is possible to achieve on a per-client basis.

+   For example, the owner of the DNSSEC root key could generate a specially crafted zone file that ignores the intended NS records for ".org" and "example.org".
+It could place a AAAA record for "www.example.org" directly into the specially crafted zone, with a corresponding RRSIG signed by the root DNSKEY itself.
+Validating resolvers would find this record perfectly acceptable, as it was signed by a key within the proper chain of trust (in this case, a root DNSKEY).
+This specially crafted zone could then even be served to specific customers in an effort to subvert a portion of the DNS ecosystem.

+   Similarly, the TLD "example" could circumvent company.example for certain customers.
+It is important to note that this can be done without changing the upstream DS record or trust anchor -- the DNSKEY is (again) already in the trust path and is merely signing deeper DNS records than the zone owner's clients may have expected it to sign.

+   It is important to note that this "feature" has always been present.
+   Since the creation of the DNS, it has always been possible to server "split zones".
+Specifically, it's not a fault of DNSSEC -- DNSSEC was not designed to protect against this use case.

+   [Wes note: we should switch to .example as the TLD instead of including .org in the chain with a problem; leaving it as is for now]

-   Exposing such targeted attacks would require a transparency audit setup ([RFC6962]) that would need to log all signed DNS data to prove that data signed by a parent zone's DNSKEY was out of expected policy.
-The very distributed nature of the DNS makes such transparency logs prohibitively expensive and nearly impossible to operate.
+   Exposing such targeted attacks would require transparency audit infrastructure similar to what is deployed for PKIX ([RFC6962]).
+   However, a DNSSEC version would need to log significantly more data, as all signed DNS data used by a DNSKEY must be recorded in order to prove that data signed by a parent zone's DNSKEY was out of expected policy.
+The very distributed nature of the DNS combined with the

+Wouters & Hardaker      Expires October 30, 2020                [Page 3]

+Internet-Draft           Delegation Only DNSKEYs              April 2020

+   typically frequent zone resigning rate makes such transparency logs prohibitively expensive and nearly impossible to operate.

    Additionally, it would require zone owners to expose all their zone data to any public log operators, thereby introducing privacy implications and exposing all relevant DNS data to a public archive.
-Though this may be acceptable for some domains, such as the root, where data is already public, other delegation domains have legal implications that prohibit them from participating in such a system.
+   Though this may be acceptable for some domains, such as the root, where DNS data is already considered public.
+However, other delegation domains have legal implications that prohibit them from participating in such a system.

+   Furthermore, there is no signaling mechanism that lets validating resolvers know what must be logged.
+Today there are over 1500 TLDs in the root zone, some of which may be considered delegation-only while others may not be.
+At the time of this writing, the list of entries in the public suffix list contains over 8800 entries as well, 73 are wild-card entries (prefixed with a "*") indicating that all of their (unknown number of) children are public registration points.
+   In the absence of an interoperable mechanism (like this draft provides), it is infeasible that a validating resolver or auditing log could know which of these zones are delegation-only without individual policy statements from each of them.  [todo: xref psl] are expected to be delegation only

+3.1.
+Affected parties and their roles

+   Upon deployment of this specification, the following parties would be potentially affected:

+   Authoritative parent: If (and only if) an authoritative parent is a "delegation only" zone, it could generate a DNSKEY with the DELEGATION_ONLY bit set, indicating a verifiable promise to the world that will not sign any records other than delegation records.

+   Authoritative Child / Delegated Zone: child zones existing underneath a marked delegation-only zone get the added benefit of knowing their parent will not (and cannot) sign DNS records within the child's portion of the DNS tree using the marked DNSKEY.

+   Validating Resolver: A validating that supports verifying the DELEGATION_ONLY bit is capable of rejecting or discarding any data from an authoritative parent that incorrectly signs non-delegation records too low in the DNS tree.
+If the validating resolver supports a (future-defined) DNSSEC transparency audit log as well, it may submit the appropriate data to a DNSSEC transparency log that appropriately tracks DNSSEC signatures.

+Wouters & Hardaker      Expires October 30, 2020                [Page 4]

+Internet-Draft           Delegation Only DNSKEYs              April 2020

+   DNSSEC Transparency Log (optional): a DNSSEC transparency log would create a non-modifiable trace of log entries submitted to it, for public verification, similar to [RFC6962].
+What it chooses to accept into its log might be only certain zone data, or any zone with a marked DNSKEY.

+   Note that without a DNSSEC Log, the DELEGATION_ONLY bit is still useful per the discussion in the Validating Resolvers role: the resolver will reject incorrectly signed, non-delegation data.
+   However, malicious parent zones are still capable of creating two (or more) DNSKEYs, one with the DELEGATION_ONLY flag and one without.
+   However, they would also have to have and publish a DS record as well, which is likely detectable by any DNSSEC monitoring platforms, regardless of the existence of a DNSSEC Transparency Log.
+Any zone with multiple DS records that link to both a DELEGATION_ONLY marked and an unmarked DNSKEY would be considered suspicious.
+Circumventing this through obfuscation would require the collusion of their parent as well.
+Finally, a DELEGATION_ONLY flag DNSKEY for the root zone cannot be overridden easily, as it would require a trust anchor update in all validating resolvers.

 4. The DELEGATION_ONLY DNSKEY flag